-Often overlooked by its neighbor, the much larger and flashier Orlando, Tampa is a city worth visiting.
-Not only does it offer a variety of great family activities, Tampa is also a central place to those who also want to visit Orlando and Clearwater Beach on their family vacation.
+Often overlooked by its neighbor, the much larger and flashier Orlando, Tampa Florida is a city worth visiting.
+Not only does it offer a variety of great family activities, but Tampa is also a central destination for those who also want to visit Orlando and Clearwater Beach on their family vacation.

 This post contains affiliate links.
-A purchase/click through one of these links may result in a commission paid to us.
-We received two complimentary tickets to Busch Gardens during our trip.
-All opinions are my own.
+A purchase/click through one of these links may result in a commission paid to us at no additional cost to you.

 Busch Gardens Tampa Bay

 If you are visiting Tampa with kids, you absolutely need to visit Busch Gardens Tampa Bay (buy tickets here).
-I used to enjoy visiting as a kid, and loved taking my own children there.
-You’ll see animals and get to enjoy some great attractions, including several thrill rides.
-My kids’ favorites were Falcon’s Fury, which includes a 300+ foot drop, Cheetah’s Hunt, which reaches speeds of 60 MPH, and the Scorpion, which is a more traditional roller coaster with a big upside-down loop.
+I used to enjoy visiting as a kid and have loved taking my own children there.
+You’ll see animals and get to enjoy some great attractions, including several thrill rides that are unlike rides at other theme parks.

 Adventure Island Water Park

 If you are wondering what to do with kids in Tampa when it’s hot outside, Adventure Island water park is a good option.
-It’s owned by the same company that owns Busch Gardens, and is open seasonally (generally March-October).
-Adventure Island offers a wave pool, lazy river, 10 water slides, and more.
-It’s located across the street from Busch Gardens.
+It’s owned by the same company that owns Busch Gardens and is open seasonally (generally March-October).
+Adventure Island Water Park is located across the street from Busch Gardens.

-Lowry Park Zoo
+ZooTampa at Lowry Park

 The Florida Aquarium